Jake Paul stays unbeaten, tops Silva in unanimous decision

 AP Sports Writer

-GLENDALE, Ariz.
-(AP) — Jake Paul won a unanimous decision against former UFC star Anderson Silva on Saturday night, giving the YouTuber-turned-boxer a signature win as he gains credibility in the sport.
+“It’s surreal,” Paul said.
+“I don’t think it’ll hit me until a couple weeks from now.
+I feel like I’m living in a movie.
+(Silva) was the one that told me I could accomplish anything if I set my mind to it.
+You couldn’t have written this in a story.”

+“I had to go in there and match his heart tonight,” Paul added.
+“The heart that I saw through the TV screen when I was a kid.”

-The entertaining fight went the eight-round distance and the final round was a doozy, with a ferocious right hand from Paul (6-0) sending Silva to the canvas.
-Silva was able to continue and even landed some punches in the final minute, but it wasn’t enough to sway the judges.
+The entertaining fight went the eight-round distance and the final round was a doozy, with Paul’s big right hand sending Silva to the canvas.
+The 47-year-old Silva was able to continue and even landed some punches in the final minute, but it wasn’t enough to sway the judges.

+“That wasn’t even the hardest punch of the night,” Paul said.
+“It was just the timing.”

 Paul held his own during the middle rounds — with blood coming from Silva’s nose — but couldn’t land most of his powerful swings.
 That started to change in the later rounds as the younger Paul gained confidence and the punches started connecting.